seoharu/seoharu.github.io/content/en/about/_index.md

       title: About me
       text: |-
         <span class="justified-text">
-        I have been interested in medicine, especially the brain and cranial nerves, since I was a child.
-I enrolled in the Department of Computer Science at Chonbuk National University with the idea of learning computer science and artificial intelligence in order to study the brain, and I have been taking classes in the Department of Computer Science and Biomedical Engineering to learn about medicine, medical engineering, and computer science in general.
-I enjoy connecting and fusing multiple fields to create something complex, and I would like to explore the brain by studying medical engineering and brain engineering by fusing medicine and engineering.
-In the field of medical artificial intelligence, I am also interested in brain engineering and brain neurology, especially brain neural modeling in the field of brain computer interface and deep neural network to interpret the mechanism of the brain. </span>
+        Since I was young, I have been interested in medicine, especially the brain and cranial nerves.
+I entered the computer engineering department of Jeonbuk National University with the idea that I should first learn computer engineering and artificial intelligence to study the brain, and I am learning the whole of medicine, medicine, and computer engineering while taking classes in the departments of computer engineering and biomedical engineering.
+I enjoy creating complex things by connecting and converging across fields.
+I want to explore the brain by researching medicine and engineering in general, medicine engineering, and brain engineering by converging medical and engineering.
+I am also interested in researching brain nerve modeling in the field of medical artificial intelligence, especially in the field of brain computer interface, and in the field of deep neural networks. </span>

   - block: features